teaching-FEEC/dgm-2023.2/projetos/PVGEN/readme.md

 ### Case 2: Synthetic UNICAMP PV Profile Generation by Models Trained with UNICAMP PV Data

 To investigate the reasons behind the low performance of the generative model, a proposal for data generation for a subset of UNICAMP was made.
 Thus, the subset of data corresponding to 2023 was used as generation parameters, while the remaining data was used to train the model.
 In this case, the system exhibited poorer performance with an MAE of 0.1172 and an RMSE of 0.1370.
 The following figure illustrates an example of 5 generated days for qualitative analysis.
+The file 3.py reads the dataset generated by the NFs model.
+Then, divide the database into training, validation, and testing.
+Finally, using Optuna performs hyperparameter optimization and saves the best forecast model.
+The next step, the script 4.1.py, performs the first proposed evaluation.
+It loads the model trained in with 3.py and evaluates it on the validation and test set in terms of MAE and RMSE.
+Regarding 4.2.py, this file reads the best model entered with 3.py and applies three transfer learning strategies.
+This is done using only the validation set to adjust the weights of the forecast model according to the strategy adopted.
+For each strategy, the forecasting quality is measured in terms of MAE and RMSE.

 ![image info](./Figs/Results/2-unicamp_gen_from_unicamp.svg)
-Figure x: Qualitative Analysis between Real and Generated Data
+Figure 10: Qualitative Analysis between Real and Generated Data

 **An overview of the results...**